Illinois-China History 中文

 James also convinced President Theodore Roosevelt to create the Boxer Indemnity Scholarship Program, which used funds paid by China to the United States following the 1901 Boxer Rebellion to support Chinese students studying here.

-In addition, Illinois maintains many inter-institutional agreements with partner universities in China, including the collaboration with Zhejiang University, whose new Haining International Campus aims to represent some of the most prestigious universities in the world by discipline.
+In addition, the university maintains many inter-institutional agreements with partner universities in China, including the collaboration with Zhejiang University, whose new Haining International Campus aims to represent some of the most prestigious universities in the world by discipline.
 The College of Engineering has been selected to provide the training for engineering students based on its reputation for having one of the top engineering programs in the world.
-The collaboration is being widely hailed for its innovative approach to internationalized education, with students spending time on both campuses as they earn their Illinois degree.
+The collaboration is being widely hailed for its innovative approach to internationalized education, with students spending time on both campuses as they earn their degree.